Our Staff

 • Read more

-Hi I’m Anna.
-I have been teaching at Te Pākihi o Maru since the beginning of 2020.
+I’m Anna.
+I’ve been teaching at Te Pākihi o Maru since early 2020.

-Prior to working here, I was the release teacher at Flag Swamp School and also relieved around the Dunedin area for a number of years.
-I am a mother of two boys who also attend Te Pākihi o Maru.
-My hobbies outside of school include horse riding, reading and cooking.
+Before joining the team here, I worked as the release teacher at Flag Swamp School and also did relieving work across the Dunedin area for several years.
+I’m a proud mother of two boys who are both students at Te Pākihi o Maru, with my eldest now in his final year.
+Outside of school, I enjoy horse riding, reading, and cooking.

 Alex Kircher